Stickybit-zz/playground-7srh7lld/statement.md

 See?
 This is much better!

 ## Design
 Having a good understanding of the design patterns, OOP (object-oriented programming) and unit tests give an indication of the developer's ability to implement standard solutions to common problems.
 A developer with a good level of proficiency in this skill will contribute to increase the maintainability and the extensibility of applications.
-This skill is particularly important for a senior Java developers who will have to work on the architecture of applications to design long-term solutions.
+This skill is particularly important for senior Java developers who will have to work on the architecture of applications to design long-term solutions.

 This is a simple question example:
 > *Among these Java method declarations, which is usually the preferred one?*